$\widetilde{\mid}\hspace{1mm}$-divisibility of ultrafilters II: The big picture: Introduction

 Nonstandard extensions are not unique, and they differ by richness of objects they contain.
 A nonstandard extension is ${\goth c}^+$-{\it saturated} if, for every family $F$ of internal sets with the finite intersection property such that $|F|\leq{\goth c}$, there is an element in $\bigcap F$. {\bf We will assume all the time that we are working with a fixed ${\goth c}^+$-saturated extension in which every initial segment of the form $|\{x\in\mathbb{N}:x\leq z\}|$ for $z\in\zve{\mathbb{N}}\setminus\mathbb{N}$ has the same cardinality.} This cardinality will be denoted by $\infty$, and we will let $\mathbb{N}_\infty=\omega\cup\{\infty\}$.
-This assumption does not require an additional set theoretic assumption: it is fulfilled in nonstandard universes with property $\Delta_1$, introduced in \cite{DN2}; see Corollary 2.3 thereof.
-A previous version of this paper was developed under a stronger condition for which an assumption on cardinal arithmetic was needed; Mauro Di Nasso pointed out a way to eliminate this.\\
+This condition does not require an additional set theoretic assumption: its second half is fulfilled in nonstandard universes with property $\Delta_1$, introduced in \cite{DN2} (see Corollary 2.3 there), and the conjuction of $\Delta_1$ and ${\goth c}^+$-saturation is, by Corollary 3.6 of \cite{DN2}, equivalent to Henson's ${\goth c}^+$-isomorphism property introduced in \cite{He}.\\